Home / OLSAS Application Guide / OLSAS – University of Windsor

 At Windsor Law, your application for admission is reviewed through a holistic lens.
 As a candidate, you may provide the Admissions Committee with a range of information that supports your application for entry.

-There are 2 categories for admission into first year:
+There are 2 pathways for admission into first year:

-A minimum of 3 years of full-time (or equivalent) postsecondary study is preferred, while most successful applicants have completed a 4-year undergraduate degree.
+A minimum of 3 years of full-time (or equivalent) university study is preferred, while most successful applicants have completed a 4-year university undergraduate degree.
+Graduate degree holders are particularly welcome to apply.

 We recognize that Indigenous applicants are not adequately represented within the legal profession.
 Our admission policy encourages Indigenous applicants to pursue legal studies.

-We encourage you to show your connection to your community when completing the Personal Statement questions.
+We encourage applicants to demonstrate connection to the community when completing the Personal Statement questions.

-If you are an Indigenous applicant and receive an acceptance to the Faculty of Law, you are required to complete the Indigenous Pre-Law Summer Program offered through Windsor Law in August.
+If you are an Indigenous applicant and receive an acceptance to the Faculty of Law, an Indigenous Pre-Law Summer Program is offered at Windsor Law in August.

 Upper-year Applicants